Loaders

 $latte = new Latte\Engine;

-// Use the default FileLoader for files in '/path/to/templates'
+// Using the default FileLoader for files in '/path/to/templates'

 $loader = new Latte\Loaders\FileLoader('/path/to/templates');